PhilipGriffith/AHPy/README.md

 `Compose()`

-After adding all necessary information, the public properties of any stored Compare object can be accessed directly using either dot or bracket notation:
+After adding all necessary information, the public properties of any stored Compare object can be accessed directly through the Compose object using either dot or bracket notation:

 ```python
 >>> my_compose_object.a.global_weights